bsutherland333/thermostat_pi/README.md

 ## Controlling the thermostat

 The thermostat is controlled with a .yaml configuration file, with the filepath being set by a global variable in the main function.
-The file consists of time entries in a 4 digit 24 hour format, with the first two digits representing the hour of the day and the last two representing the minute of the hour.
+The file consists of time entries in a 3-4 digit 24 hour format, with the first digits representing the hour of the day and the last two representing the minute of the hour.
+Do not include leading zeros, as this will be interpreted as an octal number instead of a decimal number.

 Each time entry has three parameters:
 - `setpoint`: